 As we look at resources available to small business owners during the COVID-19 pandemic, let’s look at how to apply for the SBA’s Economic Injury Disaster Loan (EIDL).
-This is specifically for qualified entities directly impacted, with applications opened June 15.
+This is specifically for qualified entities with direct impact.
+Applications open since June 15.

 The loan application is available at SBA Disaster Loan Assistance.
-The estimated time suggested by SBA for completing the application is two hours and ten minutes.
+The estimated time the SBA suggests for completing the application is two hours and ten minutes.
 However, our team went through the process and it took just the ten minutes.
-It is clearly laid out and may depend on your company structure.
+It is clearly laid out, and may depend on your company structure.

 What you need to know

-- EIDL loans may be used to pay debts, payroll, accounts payable and other bills that can’t be paid because of the disaster’s impact, and that are not already covered by a Paycheck Protection Program loan.
+- EIDL loans may be used to pay debts, payroll, accounts payable and other bills that can’t be paid due to the disaster’s impact.
+Also, it must be items that are not already covered by a PPP loan.
 The interest rate is 3.75% for small businesses.
 The interest rate for non-profits is 2.75%.

 - Although the Advance portion is no longer available, the Loan portion of the EIDL program continues to have funds at very affordable terms.
-It includes a 3.75% interest rate for small businesses and 2.75% for non-profit organizations, a 30-year maturity, and an automatic deferment of one year before monthly payments begin.
+It includes a 3.75% interest rate for small businesses and 2.75% for non-profit organizations.
+And, a 30-year maturity, plus automatic deferment of one year before monthly payments begin.

 - SBA’s EIDL is just one piece of the expanded focus of the federal government’s coordinated response.